nafets227/backup/README.md

     Backup in History Mode, using <date> instead of today.
 Not intended for production use, but mainly for testing
   - --histraw <YYYY/mm/dd>
     Backup in History Mode, using fixed subdirectory as target.
 Only intended for internal use
+  - --histkeep
+    Reuse backup data of unsuccessful backups.
+This is especially useful for rclone backups from cloud providers like Microsoft OneDrive.

 ## Environment Parameters #
   - DEBUG: 0 or 1, defaults to 0